deltachat/deltachat-pages/_posts/2024-11-10-why-jsonrpc-bindings-exist.md

 ### Async usage in Delta Chat desktop

-As described in the [[#Why implement a new way to talk to core?|beginning]], before jsonrpc we had issues with desktop getting unresponsive when there was a bit more api traffic, for example on fetching a lot of messages.
+As described in the [beginning](#why-implement-a-new-way), before jsonrpc we had issues with desktop getting unresponsive when there was a bit more api traffic, for example on fetching a lot of messages.
 While the cffi is blocking, you never block on a single method call with jsonrpc since you just have one bidirectional stream of jsonrpc messages.
 This really speed up desktop and made it more responsive.